Pakistan Air Force: Indo-Pakistani War of 1971

 By late 1971, the intensification of the independence movement in erstwhile East Pakistan led to the Bangladesh Liberation War (later joined by India).
 On 22 November 1971, 10 days before the start of a full-scale war, four PAF F-86 Sabre jets attacked Indian and Mukti Bahini positions at Garibpur, near the international border.
 Two of the four PAF Sabres were shot down and one damaged by the IAF's Gnats.
 On 3 December, India formally declared war against Pakistan following massive preemptive strikes by the PAF against IAF installations in Srinagar, Ambala, Sirsa, Halwara and Jodhpur.
 However, the IAF did not suffer any significant losses because the leadership had anticipated such a move and consequently, precautions were taken.
 The IAF was quick to respond to Pakistani airstrikes, following which the PAF carried out mostly defensive sorties.

 Hostilities officially ended at 14:30 GMT on 17 December, after the fall of Dacca on 15 December.
 The PAF flew about 2,840 sorties and destroyed 71 IAF aircraft while losing 43 of its own.
+But most independent and neutral sources claim that PAF lost 75 aircraft while the IAF lost 45–60 aircraft.